 Stephen S. Yoder serves as our President and Chief Executive Officer pursuant to an employment agreement dated December 17, 2014, which provides for a continuous term and may be terminated by either party at any time, provided that if Mr. Yoder resigns, he shall provide us with at least 90 days' prior written notice.
 Mr. Yoder is eligible to receive an annual bonus of up to 50% of his annual base salary based upon achievement of individual and corporate performance objectives as determined by the Compensation and Management Development Committee in its sole discretion.
-The Compensation and Management Development Committee in compensation and Management Development Committee in 2022.
+The Compensation and Management Development Committee increased Mr. Yoder's annual base salary to \$584,595 in 2023.